pvsone/opa-ext-authz/istio/kubernetes-styra-das/README.md

 # Istio with OPA and Styra DAS

-Run an OPA demo application with [Istio](https://istio.io/latest/docs/concepts/what-is-istio/) and the [OPA Envoy Plugin](https://github.com/open-policy-agent/opa-envoy-plugin), and using Styra DAS as the OPA management control plane.
+_This tutorial has been deprecated (although it is still maintained).
+Please see the [Istio Tutorial](https://docs.styra.com/v1/docs/tutorials/istio/) within the official Styra DAS documentation for a more complete example._

 ## Prerequisites

 A Kubernetes cluster with Istio [installed](https://istio.io/latest/docs/setup/getting-started/#install)

-_This tutorial has been tested with Istio 1.10_
+_This tutorial has been tested with Istio 1.11_

 ## Steps